jaceva/react-challenge/instructions.md

 This component will:
 - Have 2 props:
   - The array of contacts
-  - A function to handle `onChange`.
+  - A callback function to handle when the `onChange` event is triggered
 - Render a `select` element with the `onChange` attribute set to the callback passed in via props.
 - Have a default first `option` element that indicates no contact is selected.
 - Iteratively add `option` elements using the values from the contacts array passed in via props.